-I get asked, “why are you vegan” frequently because I post a ton of plant-based meals on Instagram and on my site.
+I get asked, “Why are you vegan?” frequently because I post a ton of plant-based meal prep ideas on Instagram and on my site.

 But I’m not vegan.
 I’m a flexitarian, which means I eat pretty much everything.

 If I want to do a plant-based week, cool.

 If I want to do a pescatarian or vegetarian week, great.

 Most weekends I enjoy a big ol’ hamburger.

 In this post, I’m going to talk about how I came to the decision to not eat fully plant-based (despite all of its benefits), but still eat a lot of vegan food.